ilanman/Rpres_ML_2/index.md

 - A cluster is a dense region of points separated by low-density regions
 - Group objects into one cluster if they are connected to one another by densely populated area
-- Used when the clusters are irregular or intertwined, and when noise and outliers are present
+- Used when the clusters are irregularly shaped, and when noise and outliers are present
+- computational complexity: $O(n\log{n})$

 ----